Skip to Content

 How to sew the perfect curtain hem

-If you read my recent Make a Conduit Pipe Curtain Rod post, you’re aware of my current curtain craze.
+If you read my recent Make a Conduit Pipe Curtain Rod tutorial, you’re aware of my current curtain craze.
 I’m finally getting around to hanging some curtains in the new apartment…heavy thermal curtains over the heat-sucking sliding glass doors and regular curtains over the living room windows.

 Today I’m going to show you how I hemmed these curtains (they’re hanging on the conduit pipe curtain rod!).
 I wanted to hang my curtain rod very high to fill up some wall space and make the doors look larger, so I had to buy the curtains very long and hem them.